 It’s hard to argue against tax relief.
 After all, any financial benefits are sure to bring value to anyone’s wallet.
 In many cases, employees select flexible spending arrangements, as part of their pre-tax premium conversion plans.

-Oftentimes, workers also opt for a full-flex plan, which provides a menu of options from which they would otherwise pay for externally.
+Oftentimes, workers also opt for a full-flex plan, which provides a menu of options from which they would otherwise pay externally.
 This list of benefits includes multiple insurance providers, coverages, cash reimbursements, or vacation days.

 When reviewing the advantages and disadvantages of a cafeteria plan, it’s also essential to remember to honour the universality principle.
 In this case, such schemes should not discriminate in benefits, contributions, or eligibility.
 Though, with all the supposed accessibility, these plans have grown to become a double-edged sword.